mcooper7649/quicknode/README.md

-##### At QuikNode, we value passion, progress, humility, trust and excellence.
+##### At QuickNode, we value passion, progress, humility, trust and excellence.
 This is a three part assignment, engineered with our company values and the skills you’ll need to thrive as a support engineer in mind.

 ##### What we're selecting for at this step is clarity of thought, ability to communicate and humility.